 If you feel a calling to make a change in your life because you want to do work you’re passionate about, you should go for it.
 You only get one life, so why not do something you love?

-Keep in mind that when you make the decision to change careers, you will be starting at square one.
+Keep in mind that when you decide to change careers, you will be starting at square one.

 And you will take a pay cut.